-If the master is write addressing the AD7993/AD7994, it can write to more than one register.
-After the first write operation has completed for the first data register in the next byte, the master writes to the address pointer byte to select the next data register for a write operation.
+If the master is write addressing the AD7997/AD7998, it can write to more than one register without readdressing the ADC.
+After the first write operation has completed for the first data register, during the next byte the master simply writes to the address pointer byte to select the next data register for a write operation.
 This eliminates the need to readdress the device in order to write to another data register.